hayden-fr/ComfyUI-Model-Manager/README.md

 # comfyui-model-manager

-Download and browse models in ComfyUI.
+Download, browse and delete models in ComfyUI.

-*(Viewing metadata and deleting are WIP.)*

 <div>
   <img src="demo-tab-download.png" alt="Model Manager Demo Screenshot" width="45%"/>
   <img src="demo-tab-models.png" alt="Model Manager Demo Screenshot" width="45%"/>
 </div>

-# Fork

 ## About this fork

 I made this fork because the original repo was inactive and missing many things I needed to make ComfyUI more usable.
 Also, many other custom nodes bundle unrelated features together or search the internet in the background.

-Currently it is still missing a way to view/download model metadata and delete a model.

 ## Fork Improvements